wmluke/johns-wedding-site/pages/accommodations.md

 permalink: /accommodations/
 ---

-This is in the works, please check back in early February for details on these accommodations.
+This is in the works, please check back in early February for more details.